Please sign in to post.

 Memorable Food

 Chuck tends to like to eat close to the hotel.
 So, we look for good food nearby, not for Michelin star restaurants.
 We had a nice meal in a nice environment near the Waterloo station at Mamuska Polish Restaurant.
-Away from the hotel, we had a nice fish and chips when we met a friend of Chuck at The Angel, a neighborhood pub on the Thames outside the tourist district; of course, we asked us to take him to a local place he likes!
-In Canterbury, the meat pie and mash (we added a side of vegetables) at The Old Buttermarket was quite nice; the volume of food that was too much for one person, but it was just right for sharing between two, which we did.
+Away from the hotel, we had a nice fish and chips when we met a friend of Chuck at The Angel, a neighborhood pub on the Thames outside the tourist district; of course, we asked him to take us to a local place he likes!
+In Canterbury, the meat pie and mash (we added a side of vegetables) at The Old Buttermarket was quite nice; the volume of food was too much for one person, but it was just right for sharing between two, which we did.

 Conclusion